Filia, Storge and Agape

 Love was not a problem in the early apostolic church.
 Selfish and ego-centric life was the problem, old self was the issue, many times, which hinders the selfless Agape love.
 Society at that time was an organic, relationship-based culture.
 The members of the early church walked in the midst of the Roman Empire's pagan spirit.
 But they were walking in the Holy Spirit: the Agape love was not "heard through preaching" but went hand in hand with their faith.
 The apostles merely strengthened and encouraged them in how to build up their character in the Holy Spirit, abounding in all forms of love.
 Let's Repeat! the fruit of the Spirit is agape.. says Paul in Gal 5:22.
 And Peter talks about the dinamics between the Christian merits, mentioning the two different love: filia and agape, described in 2Pt 1:7-8.
 So, we can see how these loves help our unity and emotional molding in Christ & within the Christian Community.

-(Moreover we have a third, not well explained "love" word in the ancient Greek language: Storge.
+(Moreover we have a third, not well explained "love" word in the ancient NT language: Storge.

 You can read the detailed notice about the "various" love here, an article by David Guzik.)